neintendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: This script deletes all files created by emacs that end with ~

 102-tree: This script creates the directories welcome/, welcome/to and welcome/to/school

+103-commas: This script lists all the files and directories of the current directory, separated by commas.
+Directory names also end with a slash (/)